sr6033/cputemp/README.md

 > sudo kill <id>

-Here the id was 4984.
 Kill all those which are in /bin/bash.